 If you are new to Polk County and have a child who has been receiving special education services, please inform the school in your attendance area of your child's special needs and, if possible, provide them with documentation of your child’s special needs (i.e., a copy of the student’s Individual Education Plan).
 Your child's records will be requested from their previous school district.
-If you have any questions please contact the Exceptional Children department at the numbers below:
+If you have any questions please contact the Student Services Department at the numbers below:

 125 East Mills Street